-The CarverLink network consists of approximately 89 miles of base ring fiber with 33 miles of lateral fiber and has both diversity and redundancy in its electronics and physical plant architecture.
+The CarverLink Network originally consisted of approximately 89 miles of base ring fiber with 33 miles of lateral fiber and has both diversity and redundancy in its electronics and physical plant architecture.
 Since inception the CarverLink Network has been expanding both transport capacity as well as physical infrastrucutre miles and as of 2017 has transport capacity of approximately 290 miles throughout Carver County and surrounding local area.

 In the private sector, the CarverLink fiber network provides the opportunity for the initial service provider in our network, Jaguar Communications, to provide services to businesses and residents of Carver County.
 CarverLink also oversees the availability of dark fiber within our fiber network, which is available to qualified service providers or other entities using dark fiber for new opportunities (open access/open interconnect fiber).